front-end-intermediate/Hooks/README.md

 ```

-2. Add a click handler to the document, and print a message every time the user clicks. (don’t forget to clean up the handler!)
+2. Add a event listener to the document and print a message every time the user clicks.
+(Note the clean up handler.)

 ```js
 import React, { useEffect } from "react";